guoyu07/hotelTable/README.md

 * Bootstrap (CSS only)

 Approach:
 Yeoman used to scaffold application using AngularJS and Bootstrap.
 Design is a web page containing a scalable table with a toolbar containing the behaviours.
-Focus has been on the responsive nature of the design formultiple devices.
+Focus has been on the responsive nature of the design for multiple devices.

 Enhancements:
 Due to time constraints I have completed an initial prototype, with scaffolding for unit tests.
 With more time to spend I would add the following features with a particular emphasis on performance and testing: